Back to blog

 • 2030: Recycled content targets enforced

-What the Here & Now Means for the Future
+What the Here & Now Means for Future EV Production

-As we approach the 2023 EU Battery Regulation, it is important for EV manufacturers and other stakeholders to stay up-to-date on the latest developments related to this legislation.
+With the regulation now implemented and directive being phased out, it is important for EV manufacturers and other stakeholders to stay up-to-date on the latest developments related to this legislation.
 But more than that, they should already be adapting to what they can while taking steps to meet these new laws and standards.

 To be blunt: it's comply or die.
 An EV manufacturer cannot afford to fall behind in these regulations if they plan to do business in the third-largest economy in the world.
 Given the intent of the laws, European regulators won't think twice about blocking an EV manufacturer from making or selling their vehicles in Europe if it's not in compliance.